skip to Main Content

 Sonia again said, “Hmm…”

-I stared at her.
-“Last time when Ashu’s little sister joined, you were all so excited.
-You said ‘Really?
+I said, “Last time when Ashu’s little sister joined, you all were so excited.
+I remember you saying ‘Really?
 How cool is that!’
 And that was just one sibling!
-I have four joining, and you react like I said my cat learned to walk!”
+I have four siblings joining, and your reaction is so cold.”

 “So what?
 She never even shares her notes with you or helps you when you need her!”